-The SEC requires that NASD retain greater than 50% of the voting control over us until we operate as an exchange and we no longer rely on NASD's SRO license to operate The Nasdaq Stock Market.
-NASD maintains voting control through the single outstanding share of our Series D Preferred Stock.
+The SEC requires that NASD retain greater than 50% of the voting control over us until we operate as an exchange and no longer rely on NASD's SRO license to operate The Nasdaq Stock Market.
+NASD maintains voting control through the single outstanding share of our series D preferred stock.
 Therefore, NASD will continue to retain voting control over us until we meet SEC conditions to operate as an exchange.
 As a result, until such time, NASD will continue to have the ability, if it so elects, to dictate the outcome of matters brought to a vote of our stockholders.
-NASD may have interests that conflict with your interests as a holder of our common stock.
-NASD's voting control may delay or prevent a change in control, impede a merger, consolidation, takeover, or other business combination involving us or discourage a potential acquirer from making a tender offer or otherwise attempting to obtain control of us or result in actions that may be opposed by other stockholders, including those who purchase common stock in this offering.
+NASD may have interests that conflict with the interests of holders of our common stock.
+NASD's voting control may delay or prevent a change in control, impede a merger, consolidation, takeover, or other business combination involving us or discourage a potential acquirer from making a tender offer or otherwise attempting to obtain control of us or result in actions that may be opposed by other stockholders.